 Canadian Valley Technology Center is operated in conjunction with the Oklahoma Department of CareerTech and the State Department of Education.
-Many programs and career majors are approved for training clients sponsored by Vocational Rehabilitation, the Bureau of Indian Affairs, and other agencies.
+Many programs and career majors are approved for training clients sponsored by Vocational Rehabilitation, the Bureau of Indian Affairs, and the Department of Veterans Affairs, and the Oklahoma Department of Veterans Affairs State Approving Agency (ODVA SAA).